Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 Since agriculture accounts for 80% of the country’s water use and provides 80% of Sudanese livelihoods, the country faces several dangers from increasingly constrained water supplies.

-However, Sudan has become even more desertified as a result of these extensive farming activities.
+However, Sudan has become even more desertified due to these extensive farming activities.
 With Ethiopia and Egypt sharing groundwater resources across borders, there are extra diplomatic tensions surrounding water use.

-Civilians in Sudan bear the ultimate cost: More than 40% of households do not have access to basic water utilities.
+Civilians in Sudan bear the ultimate cost: More than 40% of households cannot access basic water utilities.
 Furthermore, just 67% of the population has access to even the most basic sanitary facilities.